Parable of the Talents: Version in the Gospel of the Hebrews

 A fragment attributed to Eusebius of Caesarea includes a paraphrased summary of a parable of talents taken from a "Gospel written in Hebrew script" (generally considered in modern times to be the Gospel of the Nazarenes); this gospel is presumed to have been destroyed in the destruction of the Theological Library of Caesarea Maritima in the 7th century (in historically controversial circumstances) and has yet to be found.
 In that gospel, the author of the fragment writes that one servant "consumed the property of the master with prostitutes and flute-girls", one "greatly increased the profit", and the third "hid the talent".
 One of them was "accepted", one was "merely censured", and one was "locked up in prison".
 The author of the fragment suggests that the punishment may have been addressed towards the first servant, although the text is unclear.

 Depositing funds with the bankers

-The third servant in Matthew's version was condemned as wicked and lazy, because he could have deposited his talent with the bankers (τραπεζιταις, trapezitais, literally, table or counter-keepers, just as bankers were originally those who sat at their bancum, or bench).
+The third slave in Matthew's version was condemned as wicked and lazy because he could have deposited his talent with the bankers (τραπεζιταις, trapezitais, literally, table or counter-keepers, just as bankers were originally those who sat at their bancum, or bench).
 The Cambridge Bible for Schools and Colleges notes that this was "the very least the slave could have done, [as] to make money in this way required no personal exertion or intelligence", and Johann Bengel commented that the labour of digging a hole and burying the talent was greater than the labour involved in going to the bankers.